Equation parser

-- Parameters are values such as time constants which are constant during the simulation.
-They can be the same throughout the population/projection, or take different values.
+Parameters are values such as time constants which are constant during the simulation.
+They can be the same throughout the population/projection (global), or take different values for each neuron/synapse (local).
+In projections, they can also be semiglobal: one value per post-synaptic neuron.

-- Variables are neuronal variables (for example the membrane potential or firing rate) or synaptic variables (the synaptic efficiency) whose value evolve with time during the simulation.
-The equation (whether it is an ordinary differential equation or not) ruling their evolution can be described using a specific meta-language.
+Variables are neuronal variables (for example the membrane potential or firing rate) or synaptic variables (the synaptic efficiency) whose value evolve with time during the simulation.
+The equation (which can be an ordinary differential equation or not) ruling their evolution can be described using a specific equation-oriented language.

 Parameters